VUEngine/VBDE/readme.txt

 +---------------------------------------------------------------------------------------------------------+
 | (06) Changelog                                                                                          |
 +---------------------------------------------------------------------------------------------------------+

+  o 1.2.0, ? ?, 2016
+    - Updated IDEA to 2106.2.1
+    - ...
+    - Updated VBJaEngine as well as its Barebone and Platformer Demo to v4.1

   o 1.1.0, March 3rd, 2016
     - Massively reduced package size by removing unneeded files from cygwin directory